USRSE/usrse.github.io/pages/wg/dei.md

 ## US-RSE Spanish Webpage Translation

 The US-RSE DEI working group is spearheading an effort to translate the US-RSE webpage into Spanish in order to broaden accessibility to a wider audience.
-This is an on-going effort.
+This is an ongoing effort.
 To get involved, visit the [`#dei-discussion`](https://usrse.slack.com/messages/dei-discussion) channel on the US-RSE slack.

 ## RSE Mentorship